 Cons

-Slightly heavier than other outdoor balls
+Price: Slightly more expensive than some other outdoor pickleballs

 Pickleball Ball Requirements